WeblateOrg/weblate/docs/admin/componentlists.rst

 default view when they log in.
 See :ref:`dashboard` to learn more about this feature.

+.. versionchanged:: 2.20

+    The overview of all component lists status is also available on the dashboard.

 The names and contents of component lists can be specified in the admin interface, in :guilabel:`Component lists` section.
 Each component list must have a name that is displayed to the user, and a slug that represents it in the